jlaso/node-rest-api-demo/readme.md

 ## start the server

-to start the server just
+To start the server just:

 ```
 node app.js